1ForeverHD/ZonePlus/docs/index.md

 ----

 ## Optimisations
-Zones by default perform up to 10 checks per second around a *whole* players character.
+Zones by default perform up to 10 checks per second in the *centre* of characters.
 This behaviour can be changed by modifying the **Accuracy** and **Detection** of zones:

 ### Accuracy
 This determines the *frequency* of checks per second.